S0UPernova/sample_app/README.md

 module.exports = environment
 ```
-### Leaving the code at it's default value works just fine,
-### with no issues with the bootstrap implementation
+This seems to work fine with no issues with the bootstrap implementation
 ```
 const { environment } = require('@rails/webpacker')
 const { webpack } = require('webpack')